Charities: Reportable information

 IEIM404780: Charities: Reportable information

-The AEOI agreements set out the information that a Financial Institution has to report.
-For all of the agreements the following information is required in respect of any person identified as holding Reportable Accounts (the debt or equity interest holders in the charity [see IEIM404750 and IEIM404760]).
+The CRS sets out the information that a Financial Institution has to report.
+The following information is required in respect of any person identified as holding Reportable Accounts (the debt or equity interest holders in the charity [see IEIM404750 and IEIM404760]).

 - Address [see IEIM402020]